-With so much to see and not a lot of information out there about it, even the most simple of details when planning a Georgia itinerary can prove to be difficult.
-Luckily for you, we’ve spent a number of months travelling and living in this beautiful country and have a wealth of valuable, up-to-date information to help make planning your route through Georgia an absolute breeze.
+With so much to see and not a lot of information out there about it, even the most simple of details when planning a trip to Georgia can prove to be difficult.
+Luckily for you, we’ve spent a number of months travelling and quite some time living in this beautiful country and have a wealth of valuable, up-to-date information to help make planning your route through Georgia an absolute breeze.

 Even one week really isn’t enough to give Georgia the justice it deserves, but it does give you an adequate amount of time to get a feel for the country.

 If you’re able to take more time to explore Georgia, then that is all the better.
-If you can, we would really suggest planning to spend at least two weeks in the country, however, three weeks would be the most ideal length of time for a Georgia itinerary.
+If you can, we would really suggest planning to spend at least 2 weeks in Georgia.

-Out of the three Caucasus countries, we found that Georgia has the most to offer and was the best-suited for a longer-term stint.
-While we have spent over two months in Georgia (much of it has been spent living in Tbilisi), most travellers we met on the road were visiting for about 2 or 3 weeks.
+Out of the three Caucasus countries, we found that Georgia offers the most and was the best-suited for a longer-term stint.
+While we have spent quite a lot of time in this beautiful country (much of it has been spent living in Tbilisi), most of the travellers we met on the road were visiting for about 2 or 3 weeks.

 In our experience travelling through this country, we have come to agree that that length of time is optimal to see as much of Georgia as possible without overwhelming yourself.

 Georgia is located in the south Caucasus and though it is a small country, experiences a number of different climates.
 For instance, while there may be times when Tbilisi and other cities are baking in the heat, the snow in the remote Tusheti region may not have melted yet.